About Community Affairs

 The Police Cadet is a trainee program geared for individuals between the ages of 18 – 25 interested in a career in law enforcement and is designed to provide exposure to many aspects of a Police Officer’s duties in preparation for a career as a Police Officer.

 Police Cadets are part-time civilian employees who perform non-hazardous police duties.
 They are not permitted to carry weapons.
-Work assignment will vary and rotate throughout the various Bureaus of the Police Department.
+Work assignments will vary and rotate throughout the various Bureaus of the Police Department.
 Police Cadets may be required to work holidays, weekends, and a variety of shift schedules.
 To the extent possible, work schedules will be arranged to avoid a conflict with class schedules.

 To apply, visit the City’s Human Resource website